-The monitoring committee met for the first time on May 13, 2009.
+The monitoring committee met for the first time in May 2009.
 The purpose of the meeting was to present RTA's 2008 annual report, select a recognized expert to conduct the verification and discuss the verification protocol.
 Subsequent meetings have been held annually for the purpose of presenting the updated action plan and annual report.

-The latest monitoring committee meeting was held on June 20, 2012 where RTA presented its 2011 annual report and described efforts on improving low-PAH pitch mixes to achieve better process stability and anode consumption and challenges in reducing PAH emissions (slight increase since 2009).
+The latest monitoring committee meeting was held on June 20, 2012, where RTA presented its 2011 annual report and described efforts on improving low-PAH pitch mixes to achieve better process stability and anode consumption, and challenges in reducing PAH emissions (slight increase since 2009).

-This extensive verification includes, among other things, a review of the methods and protocols for sampling and analysis, PAH emission levels, calculation of performance objectives and implementation of measures or activities provided for in the agreement.
+This extensive verification includes, among other things, a review of the methods and protocols for sampling and analysis, PAH emission levels, calculation of performance objectives and implementation of measures or activities provided for in the Agreement.